City-of-Helsinki/kerrokantasi-ui/src/components/plugins/mapdon-ksv.md

 * limit: a Number describing the total budget available for the user.
 May be null (to describe INFINITE BUDGET)
 * existing: GeoJSON object describing currently existing features (such as trash cans and benches) that the user may comment on.
 May be null.

-For visualization purposes, the following key _may_ or may not be present:

-* comments: Array of objects, each with key 'pluginData' that contains GeoJSON posted with the comment.

 # Get User Data